 - Avoid Apartment Double Vision Finding a new place is exciting and you A-types can get carried away by trying to see a dozen in a day.
 Don't see more than four apartments in a day, they start to blend together.
 You're better off going to the movies and admiring apartments that don't exist in real life.

 - Does this Say Me?
 When you see your perfect place, don't get googlie-eyed.
 The appliances, the view, and the price may be exactly what you have been searching for but make sure your new home has your basic needs covered.
 Are there plenty of outlets, parking, light, water pressure and a cell phone signal?
 Without these things it may not be as dreamy as it seems.

 - Be Aware of Application Fees Always ask if there is an application fee as some landlords charge a fee to run the credit of each adult living in the home.
 Applying takes time and possibly money so be selective.
 If you live in a high demand city like New York or San Francisco, you may need to submit an application instantly to secure a place so have your information handy when you visit the property.

 - If You Haven't Read It, Don't Sign It While many leases are standard, each has variations especially in regards to pets, rent due dates, late fees and other rules.
 Make sure you review the lease carefully.
 Your new landlord may be less (or more) cool than the old one.
 Rental agreements can be lengthy, so be prepared to take your time.
 Check out the Rent.com blog to see 10 Things You Should Do Before Signing the Lease

-- Notify your current landlord you are moving.
-Review your current lease to make sure you are giving advance notice so you don't lose your rental deposit or incur any penalty fees.
-Each agreement is unique, but the general rule of thumb is to give at least 30 days notice, in writing.
+- Give Notice Review your current lease to make sure you are giving adequate notice so you don't lose your rental deposit or incur any penalty fees.
+Each agreement is unique, but the general rule is to give at least a 30-day notice, in writing.